 Imagine this: you consider yourself hardly American.
 Your husband is Dutch and your children, born and raised in Holland are as Dutch as a ‘broodje kroket’, but the US government doesn’t agree, they perceive your children as American and they want to collect taxes.

 Sounds far-fetched?
-Unfortunately it is not.
-For many parents and offsprings of American descent living abroad, this is a disconcerting reality.
+Unfortunately, it is not.
+For many parents and offspring of American descent living abroad, this is a disconcerting reality.

 It often disheartens Annemijn.
 ‘In January we started the procedure to annul our American citizenship.
-This will cost us 2.115 euro and gives a lot of administrative hassle.
+This will cost us 2.115 euros and give us a lot of administrative hassle.
 And we still have to file American taxes over the past five years.
 This is something that gives my mother and me sleepless nights.
 I understand the law is created to catch American tax evaders, but we are not tax evaders.
 We are hardworking Dutch citizens.’

-A lot of Americans living outside of the U.S. are totally surprised when they find out that their children born abroad also have an American nationality and are obligated to file taxes in the US.
-In reality it rarely occurs that they have to pay US taxes as well.
+A lot of Americans living outside of the U.S. are totally surprised when they find out that their children born abroad also have American nationality and are obligated to file taxes in the U.S. In reality, it rarely occurs that they have to pay US taxes as well.

 A lot of people are simply unaware of the fact that American citizenship is perceived through an American parent.
 And annulling their US citizenship can only be done when they are 18 years and over.

-Unfortunately the story of Annemijn is not an exception.
-In May 2016, American Overseas was asked by the Dutch government to conduct a survey amongst this group.
+Unfortunately, the story of Annemijn is not an exception.
+In May 2016, American Overseas was asked by the Dutch government to survey this group.
 Over 1000 people participated.
 The results were, together with all the letters that American Overseas had received, handed over to the Dutch Parliament.